Social-Emotional Domain: Resilience

 - Scientific experiments can provide visible and tangible examples of resiliency.

-- Discuss the concepts of friendship and qualities of a good friend within the learning environment.
+- Discuss the concepts of friendship and the qualities of a good friend within the learning environment.

 From livewiremedia.com on Bouncing Back